 In many states, the state Medicaid agency contracts with one or more managed care organizations (MCOs) to administer all or a part of the state's Medicaid program, including the management of the pharmacy program through the MCO's contracted PBM.
+It is increasingly common for MCOs and PBMs to share common ownership with a parent organization, raising important conflict of interest concerns.
 Some states also contract with PBMs directly to administer the pharmacy benefit, either in conjunction with or separate from an MCO.
 In other cases, the state Medicaid agency manages the Medicaid pharmacy program on its own.